kubedb/docs/docs/guides/elasticsearch/monitoring/alerting.md

 * To learn more about how Prometheus monitoring works with KubeDB, see the overview [here](/docs/guides/elasticsearch/monitoring/overview.md).

+* You will also need a Grafana API key / token with **Admin** permission so the `kubedb-grafana-dashboards` chart's `grafana-operator` integration can push dashboards into Grafana.
+See [Step 2](#step-2--install-kubedb-grafana-dashboards) below.

 > Note: YAML files used in this tutorial are stored in [docs/examples/elasticsearch](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/elasticsearch) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

 ## Overview